SaNDy4ortyFivE/EDL_Week4/README.md

 # datasciencecoursera
-This repo is a part of submission as a coursework
+This repo is a part of submission to a coursework
+Coursename: Datascientist's toolbox